AI-505/AI-505.github.io/_assignments/second.md

 - **Deadline:** Wednesday, April 30, 2025, at 23:59

-## Task 1 -- Optimization for Machine Learning
+## Optimization for Machine Learning

-The code available is taken from AI506 and implements a convolutional neural network (CNN), specifically [LeNet5](https://en.wikipedia.org/wiki/LeNet), for the task of image classification.
+The [script](./fashionMNIST.py) is taken from AI506 and implements a convolutional neural network (CNN), specifically [LeNet5](https://en.wikipedia.org/wiki/LeNet), for the task of image classification.

 The fashion data set consists of 70,000 images divided into 60,000 training and 10,000 testing samples.
 Each image is a 28x28 grayscale image associated with